We’ve found ourselves with an abundance of time to really ponder all things Disney.

 Even Disney World’s most-economical resorts are costly for many families on a budget, with value resort rooms going for well over $100 per night most times of the year.
 Park tickets go up annually, as do food costs and souvenir prices.

 But keep in mind: Disney doesn’t arbitrarily choose the prices they charge.
 They choose them based on empirical data — they charge what people will pay.
 It’s basic Economics 101 — supply and demand.

 Over the past several years, Disney has consistently raised prices, yet crowds have still increased.
 So, if you look at the actual DATA — Disney’s not too expensive.
-As long as those $70 Spirit Jerseys, $600 Designer Minnie Ears, and $100+ Halloween Party tickets keep selling out, Disney’s priced their goods and services appropriately — at least according to the law of supply and demand.
+As long as those $74.99 Spirit Jerseys, a $1,000 Luxe Ear Hat, and $100+ holiday after hours tickets keep selling out, Disney’s priced their goods and services appropriately — at least according to the law of supply and demand.

 Now, you could argue that Disney should build a 5th gate instead of just incessantly raising prices.
 That way they could welcome more visitors and make even more money while keeping things a little more affordable.
 And perhaps they will.
-They have been buying up land after all.
+They did buy more land not too long ago.

 But even if a 5th gate does come to pass, it’s unlikely Disney will ever be any cheaper than it is now.
 Prices have rarely gone down, historically.
 But if it’s what your family loves to do together, you can try to cut spending on things “back home” to save up for your trip!

 And don’t forget to look for deals before you book!
 There are often room discounts or special offers you can apply to your trip that will save you some money.
 Also, try to avoid traveling during the busiest times of year (which usually means the holidays, summer, and spring break) — prices on park tickets and rooms in the off-season are generally less expensive!

 3. There Aren’t Enough REAL Thrill Rides at the Disney Parks